t4i/IndisMQ/README.md

 ## How does it work

 In its current implementation it works simply like this.
 You call one of the included functions for making the type of message you want, you send it to a recepient who has registered a handler (done like callbacks, rather than reflection) and returns a reply if one exists.

-Simply leave out the callback, and dont send a reply to have straight messaging w/o RPC style.
-But you can use the RPC style in a messaging system to ensure delivery and take action if error or no reply is received
+This works like an async RPC call, and can work through a Broker, or a Relay if the two parties are not directly connected.
+To have straight messaging w/o RPC simply leave out the callback.
+But you can use the RPC style in a messaging system to ensure delivery and take action on an error or if no reply is received.

 (examples in GO using github.com/gorilla/websocket)